Improve Customer Service Experience With an Automated Mailroom

 Nov 21, 2020

-The 2019 SafeMail® Mail Security Survey revealed that more than one-third of U.S. organizations surveyed had received at least one mail threat, to include hazardous mail and hoaxes, within the past year.
-Those surveyed included mailroom managers as well as facilities and securities managers from a variety of service sectors, including government, financial services, and manufacturing.
-The same survey revealed that 48% of organizations screen only some or none of their mail for hazards.
+The 2019 SafeMail® Mail Security Survey revealed that more than one-third of U.S. organizations surveyed had received at least one mail threat, including hazardous mail and hoaxes, within the past year.
+Those interviewed included mailroom managers and facilities and securities managers from a variety of service sectors, including government, financial services, and manufacturing.
+The same survey revealed that 48% of organizations screen only some or none of their mail for hazards

-While we hear a lot about threats to digital mail, threats to physical mailrooms are alive and well.
-These include letter or package bombs, chemical threats, biological threats, radiological threats, and mail theft.
+While we hear a lot about threats to digital mail, threats to mailroom security concerns still standstill.
+These include a letter or package bombs, chemical threats, biological threats, radiological threats, and mail theft.

-Mail screening is just one of a suite of processes to tend to if you want optimal security for your mailroom.
-But if you’re like many mailroom managers, just keeping up with the chaos of the day to day activity is enough to pack your days full.
+Mail screening is just one of a suite of processes of mailroom screening to tend to if you want optimal security for your mailroom.
+But if you’re like many mailroom managers, just keeping up with the chaos of the day-to-day activity is enough to pack your days full.
 So how do you improve mailroom safety with only limited time to do so?

-• Public profile — If you’re a dance studio in Beaver, Utah, you probably have less to worry about than a congressional office in Washington D.C.
-Some industries—such as banking, legal and transportation—loom larger in the public eye and tend to be more vulnerable to threats.
+• Public profile — If you’re a dance studio in Beaver, Utah, you probably have less to worry about than a congressional office in Washington, D.C.
+Some industries—such as banking, legal, and transportation—loom more extensive in the public eye and tend to be more vulnerable to threats.

 • Location — Per our example above, location matters.
 Organizations in urban areas are more prone to mailroom threats than those in more rural areas.

-• Symbolism — If your organization is associated with something controversial, no matter how small or rural it is, it could still be a target.
+• Symbolism — If your organization is associated with something controversial, it could still be a target no matter how small or rural it is.
 An abortion clinic or a small non-profit to help immigrants might be the subject of mail attacks because of the fraught issues they represent.

-If your risk profile is high, you’ll need to raise your standards accordingly, augmenting your processes with sophisticated mail scanning equipment if appropriate.
+If your risk for mailroom security profile is high, you’ll need to raise your standards accordingly, augmenting your processes with sophisticated mail scanning equipment if appropriate.

 Be mindful that your risk levels could change.
 For example, if your organization shakes up the staff with hirings and firings, or if they release a controversial press release, you’ll want to alert your staff to increased risks.

-Define communication processes.
 Things can fall through the cracks if mailroom employees don’t know who to report suspicious mail to.
-Make sure that employees on every shift (including graveyard) know exactly who to contact and how to reach them if they have concerns.
+Ensure that employees on every shift (including graveyard) know exactly who to contact and how to reach them if they have concerns.
 Clearly define which types of threats must be escalated higher up the chain of command.

-Train your employees.
 Do your employees know what constitutes a suspicious package?
 If you have screening equipment, do they know how to use it?
 How do they handle suspicious powders or liquids?
 Explosives?
 How do they report missing packages?
+Are they cautious of mailroom security best practices?
 Knowledge is power, and your employees need to know how to handle the full range of potential mail threats.
-This can be accomplished through thorough staff trainings.
+This can be accomplished through thorough staff training.

-Make sure that these trainings are integrated into the onboarding process for new employees and that you hold refresher courses regularly.
+Ensure that these trainings are integrated into new employees' onboarding process and that you regularly hold refresher courses.
 You should also conduct drills so that employees can put what they have learned into practice.
 This can help get those processes into their “muscle memory.”
-Appoint someone with the right credentials to develop and offer this training and run the drills (or consider outsourcing it to a qualified company).
+Appoint someone with the proper credentials to develop and offer this training and run the drills (or consider outsourcing it to a qualified company).

 It has been said that complacency is the enemy of security.
 Mail attacks will undoubtedly continue—and in many cases, with greater sophistication.
-However, proactive preparation can help safeguard your staff, your residents and your facilities and give you greater peace of mind.
+You need to take mailroom security measures to avoid any security hazard.
+However, proactive preparation can help safeguard your staff, residents, and facilities and give you greater peace of mind.